-The Villages Florida day trips and one tank trips described here on Florida Backroads Travel are all within 100 miles of the community.
+The Villages Florida day trips and one tank trips described here on our website are all within 100 miles of the popular central Florida community.

 The Villages is located in the central part of the state, not far south of Ocala.